microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 ![Pi with Fan](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/Pi-with-Fan.jpg)

 *Figure 4.
-Assembled active cooling systmer for Raspberry Pi 3 device.*
+Assembled active cooling system for Raspberry Pi 3 device.*

 ## Optional: mount the active cooling system on the Raspberry Pi 7-inch Touchscreen Display

-Many active cooling solutions for the Raspberry Pi available onlilne come in the form of an active cooling enclosure or case.
-While some of these work well, sometimes you don't want to enclosing the Pi device in a case.
+Many active cooling solutions for the Raspberry Pi available online come in the form of an active cooling enclosure or case.
+While some of these work well, sometimes you don't want to enclose the Pi device in a case.
 This active cooling solution is compatible with the 7-inch touchscreen display.

 If you choose the touchscreen display, use the M2.5 x 12 screws to attach directly into the M2.5 standoffs that come with the display.